ee538/AutoGradingScript/README.md

    This means all the grader tests have passed with the solution provided.

 - 1.7.
 Assign some score for each question.
+Use the table on the assignment's README file to do this.
 You will see a summary like this:

    ```json
    Please enter the full score for each question: